November

 8. In your opinion, do most Christians have

-a love of others than can be compared to Jesus' love for his
+a love of others than can be compared to Jesus's love

 |